-&lt;sup>13 Plasma samples collected for Pharmacology testing at Weeks 5, 17, and 29 must be drawn PRIOR to injection of study product.
+Plasma samples collected for Pharmacology testing at Weeks 5, 17, and 29 must be drawn PRIOR to injection of study product.
 Refer to the SSP Manual).

-&lt;sup>14 Specimens will be stored at Enrollment for Pharmacogenomic testing (See SSP for further details).
+&lt;sup>14 Specimens will be stored at Enrollment for Pharmacogenomic testing only at sites that opt to include this testing (See SSP Manual for further details).